JunfengGaolab/PlantsGPT/examples/spectral_data_analysis/potato_disease_classification.md

 <b>
-Then you can provide a table of results you have already achieved, showing the results with average values and SD values together
+Prompt 16: Then you can provide a table of results you have already achieved, showing the results with average values and SD values together
 </b>

 ------------------------------------------------------------------------------
+<b>The ChatGPT4 Output 16:</b>
 ```
 Here is the summary of the models we've tried and their performance metrics, based on 3-fold cross-validation: